Qkrisi/ktanecord/README.md

 Contributions are highly appreciated, but under the following rule(s):

 -Do not submit pull requests for the master, nor the Beta branch!
 Pull requests are only accepted for the Test branch, which will be merged with the Beta branch later on.
+To switch to the Test branch, simply run `git checkout Test`

 ## Support